From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Two routes to Brownian Boost

 which substituted into~(\ref{e.kappannm.rho}) yield

 where the cancellation $\zeta - \zeta = 0$ with $\zeta = \tfrac{\kappa}{2} \cdot \Delta_i n \big( M_i^\rho + N_i^\rho \big)^2$ has been made.
 This proves Proposition~\ref{p.abmnfacts}(4).

-There are five further subsections.
+There are five further sections in this chapter.
 In the next three, we compare one-step of the application $s:\phi_0 \mapsto \phi_1$ to a suitably short passage along the $S_\rho$-flow; infer how a $\kappa^{-1}$-speeding of time leads to a description via this flow; and prove as a consequence the stake-asymptotic Theorem~\ref{t.lowkappasde}(1).
-In the two further subsections, we prove Theorem~\ref{t.lowlambdamax} on the approach of $\lambdamax$ to one; and derive the scaled gameplay Theorem~\ref{t.lowkappasde}(2).
+In the two further sections, we prove Theorem~\ref{t.lowlambdamax} on the approach of $\lambdamax$ to one; and derive the scaled gameplay Theorem~\ref{t.lowkappasde}(2).

-\subsection{The action of $s$ mimics a $\kappa$-length ride on the $S_\rho$-flow}
+\section{The action of $s$ mimics a $\kappa$-length ride on the $S_\rho$-flow}